-Stalin's apologists insist that despite his atrocities he changed the USSR from a backward agricultural society into a modern, industrialized, world power.
-From a socialist point of view this is irrelevant since socialism aimed to create societies based on freedom, social justice and economic equality everywhere, not to modernize Russia.
-Lenin's big government One-Party socialism discredited socialism.
+Stalin's apologists argue that despite his atrocities he changed the USSR from a backward agricultural society into a modern, industrialized, world power.
+From a socialist point of view this is irrelevant since socialism aimed to liberate humanity from oppression, exploitation and social injustice through economic equality, not to modernize one country.
+Lenin's One-Party state killed socialism.
 Socialism is dead.
 So too is the idea that a State-run economy will solve all social ills.
-The alternative to big business is not big government but direct democracy - a society where every citizen has the right to propose-debate-vote on every issue of society.
+The alternative to Big Business is not Big Government but direct democracy - a society where any citizen can - at any time - propose, debate, and vote on any issue of society.